 Types of Arduino Boards

 We’ll be going over some of the best boards we have available.
 All of them are relatively simple to use and are ready for action with some basic programming.

-The Leonardo comes with the same specifications as the Micro but what makes them stand apart from other boards is that fact that they have no external chip for USB capabilities.
-These boards are connected using a “virtual COM port???, which allows the Leonardo and Micro to act as a keyboard/mouse with the computer.
+The Leonardo comes with the same specifications as the Micro but what makes them stand apart from other boards.
+It is the fact that they have no external chip for USB capabilities.
+These boards are connected using a “virtual COM port", which allows the Leonardo and Micro to act as a keyboard/mouse with the computer.
 Another thing that separates them from other boards is the fact that there is no reset when the serial port is opened.
-Its dimensions are 2.7??? x 2.1???.
+Its dimensions are 2.7" x 2.1".

 This is probably the most advanced board we carry, the most notable difference between other Arduino boards being that it runs at 3.3V instead of the normal 5V.
 That means that some external circuity may be needed in order to interface with normal 5V sensors and outputs.
 It has 54 digital input/output pins (12 can be PWM), 12 analog inputs, and 4 UARTs.
 It uses a 32-bit processor that runs at 84MHz, allowing it to do large calculations over 5 times faster, and run programs up to 10 times faster than all our other Arduinos.
 Its dimensions are 2.1" x 4".

 This board is the go-to option when you have a project/design that features a ton of input and outputs.
 It shares the same specs as the Uno except for some key differences.
 It has 54 digital input/output pins (14 can be PWM), 16 analog inputs, 4 UARTs that allow serial communication and its dimensions are 2.1" x 4".